 How do I make a winning awards entry?

-- Help you gain recognition and increase your reputation within the industry
+- Help you gain recognition for your achievements

 - Reward your team for excellent work